karmab/kcli-controller/README.md

 [![](https://images.microbadger.com/badges/image/karmab/kcli-controller.svg)](https://microbadger.com/images/karmab/kcli-controller "Get your own image badge on microbadger.com")

-This is a controller leveraging [kcli](https://github.com/karmab/kcli) and using vm crds to create vms the same way, regardless of the infrastructure.
+This is a controller leveraging [kcli](https://github.com/karmab/kcli) and using vm an plan crds to create vms the same way, regardless of the infrastructure.

 ## Requisites

 - a running kubernetes/openshift cluster
-- some infrastructure somewhere and the corresponding credentials (libvirt, gcp, aws, ovirt, openstack, kubevirt)
+- some infrastructure somewhere and the corresponding credentials (libvirt, ovirt, gcp, aws, openstack, vsphere, kubevirt)

 ## Running